The challenge of this fun and engaging balloon activity is to get the pigs in the pen AND get them to stay put!

 -Make a maze to get to the “pen”.
 If you are inside, start with the balloons in one room and have the children paddle them through the house to another room.

-SKILL AREAS ADDRESSED: coordination, motor control, gross motor activities, visual motor integration
+Coordination, motor control, gross motor activities, visual motor integration